Can Foam Rolling Make Headaches Worse? | 321 STRONG Answers

 ## Why Foam Rolling Sometimes Triggers Headaches

 The suboccipital muscles sit at the base of your skull and connect directly to the cervical spine.
 When you place a foam roller under your neck and roll with full bodyweight, you can compress nerves, irritate already-tight muscles, and spike local pressure.
-That irritation frequently radiates forward as a headache or amplifies one that already exists.
+That irritation frequently radiates as a headache or amplifies one that already exists.

 Rolling too aggressively through the upper trapezius has the same effect.
 The neck contains major blood vessels and nerve roots that don't respond well to the blunt pressure that works fine on larger muscle groups like your quads or IT band.
 Going too hard, too fast in that area is the primary reason people report foam rolling worsening their headaches.